connorslade/makey-midi/README.md

 When run, this program will load the config file and either create a virtual midi output port or connect to another midi device.
 Pressing the keyboard keys defined in the config file will then send their respective note values.

-You may want to consider [remapping](https://makeymakey.com/pages/remap) your Makey Makey so you can make use of the click button and so any arrow key inputs don't mess with any synth you have open.
+You may want to consider [remapping](https://makeymakey.com/pages/remap) your Makey Makey so you can make use of the click button and so any arrow key inputs don't mess with any synth you have opened.

 ## Usage

+To install, you can download the latest binary from [releases](https://github.com/Basicprogrammer10/makey-midi/releases).
+Alternatively, you can build from source, either by cloning the repo or with `cargo install makey-midi`.

 After installing, there are two main ways to run the application.
 To connect to an existing midi device or create a new virtual output port.